Pediatric Emergency Medicine Fellowship

 Education remains a priority, with faculty and fellows providing direct supervision of our pediatric, family practice, and emergency medicine residents as well as 3rd and 4th-year medical students from Northeast Ohio Medical University.
 Our fellows also have the opportunity to be appointed as faculty at the medical school during their training years.

 In addition, our group has protected weekly education days for didactics.
-The curriculum includes faculty lectures, board preparation, procedure workshops, wellness activities and monthly simulation, both in-situ and at our 30,000 square foot simulation center.
-Our PEM fellows are considered to be an integral part of our division and we consider it an honor to be a part of their PEM journey.
+The curriculum includes (among other things) faculty lectures, case presentations, journal review, board preparation, procedure workshops, wellness activities and monthly simulation, both in-situ and at our 30,000 square foot simulation center.
+Our PEM fellows are an integral part of our division and we consider it an honor to be a part of their PEM journey.

 If you would like to come for a visit, we would enjoy meeting you and discussing your goals for this profession.